Elaine Lewis is writing in blue ink

 “Sometimes people just get hives”?
 That was their learned opinion???

 They were serious!

 Ha-ha!
 Caralyn, that’s your second big laugh of the evening!
 Would you like to come to work for me?
-I need a staff of writers.
+You could join my staff of writers.

 Since when does a homeopath need a staff of writers?!
 Anyway, these doctors just wanted me to bask in Daniel’s negative test results!

 They’re ruled by test results!
-It makes you wonder how much stock anyone should put in medical tests at all if someone that sick can be declared “within the normal range”!
+It makes you wonder how much stock anyone should put in medical tests at all if someone that sick can be declared “normal”!

 Exactly!
 Since there never seemed to be a trigger that was obvious, I became convinced that his immune system might be reacting to something that had always been a staple of his diet.
 Even without the support of the medical professionals, I was still wondering if gluten was the source of his symptoms.
 Daniel was certainly eating more sandwiches in college than what he was accustomed to eating at home.

 OMG!
 Say no more, say no more!
 The food in institutions, like college cafeterias, snack bars, hospitals, etc., is the worst!
 All the things you try to avoid at home?
 Like chemical additives, sugar, artificial ingredients, white flour, GMO’s, etc.?
-They’re all there at the school cafeteria!
-That’s why he got worse at college!!!!
+They’re all there at college–any place that uses a “food service”!

 I know!
-“Out of the frying pan, into the fire!” as they say.
+“Out of the frying pan, into the fire!”
 He was also consuming beer!
 In moderation of course 🙂 All of which obviously contains gluten!
 Could this be why his symptoms were continuing to worsen?